 To our simple souls, the Sistine chapel was magnificent, but not more impressive compared other artworks in Vatican Museum ( which we were allowed to photograph luckily).

 Since the Vatican museums are very popular, it is highly recommended to reserve tickets beforehand.
-To visit both the Sistine Chapel and the museums, get the Vatican Museums & Sistine Chapel Entrance Ticket.

 You should wear appropriate clothing and shoes; knees and shoulders need to be covered.